srideviradhakrishnan/AWS-PROJECT-Blog-Website/README.md

-# 👨🏼‍💻Deploying a 3 Tier AwsBlog Web Application on AWS
+# 👨🏼‍💻Deploying a 3 Tier AwsBlog Web Application on AWS👨🏼‍💻
 <html>
   <body>
     <img src="AwsBlog_App.drawio.png" alt="Description of image" >
+    <p>This project implements a high-availability WordPress deployment using a 3-tier architecture on AWS.
+It leverages Amazon EC2 instances for the Web and App tiers, and Amazon RDS for the MySQL database layer.
+The deployment follows best practices for scalability, separation of concerns, and fault tolerance.</p>

   </body>
 </html>